 The Gilder Center for the Arts is comprised of two connected buildings, Wheeler Memorial Hall and the Gilder Center for the Arts, each with three levels of teaching and performance spaces.

 Wheeler Memorial Hall

 Theatre productions for all divisions are presented in this lovely brick building constructed to memorialize the School’s founder after her death in 1920.
 The “black box” flexible seating theatre can seat 170 people depending on the configuration.
 It is equipped with state-of-the-art lighting.
 On the top floor is a digital photo lab, art studios and ceramics studio.
 On the ground floor there is a theatre and tech theatre classroom/green room with “video sight” of the stage above and a costume and set shop.

 Gilder Center for the Arts

-Dedicated in October of 2014, this building houses a 400 seat film, lecture, musical performance and multi-use auditorium.
-The top floor has three performing arts classrooms, music classrooms for grades 1 – 5, four practice rooms and a student lounge.
-The ground floor has both a Jazz Ensemble room, Middle School Music classroom, and a recording studio.
-A separate dance studio is located on the top floor of the Health and Physical Education Center next door.
+Dedicated in October of 2014, this building houses a 400 seat multi-use auditorium for musical performances, films, lectures, and community gatherings.
+The top floor has three performing arts classrooms, four practice rooms and a student lounge.
+The ground floor has a Jazz Ensemble room, Middle School Music classroom, and a recording studio.
+A separate dance studio is located on the top floor of the Health and Physical Education Center.